Client Onboarding Checklist for an MSP

 9. Identify all admin and domain admin group members and troubleshoot as needed

-10. Identify all groups and membership for remote access
+10. Identify all groups and memberships for remote access

 11. Review PCs for local admin and service accounts